s7manth/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `VersionedContents`.
-It extends `Contents` with an undo/redo history, stored internally as an `contentStateList` and `currentStatePointer`.
+It extends `Content` with an undo/redo history, stored internally as an `contentStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedContent#commit()` — Saves the current content state in its history.
+* `VersionedContents#commit()` — Saves the current content state in its history.
-* `VersionedContent#undo()` — Restores the previous content state from its history.
+* `VersionedContents#undo()` — Restores the previous content state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone content state from its history.
+* `VersionedContents#redo()` — Restores a previously undone content state from its history.

 These operations are exposed in the `Model` interface as `Model#commitContent()`, `Model#undoContent()` and `Model#redoContent()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedContent` will be initialized with the initial content state, and the `currentStatePointer` pointing to that single content state.
+The `VersionedContents` will be initialized with the initial content state, and the `currentStatePointer` pointing to that single content state.

 ![UndoRedoState0](images/UndoRedoState0.png)